 Create a living will.
-This advanced care directive allows someone you choose to approve or decline certain types of medical treatment and will help enforce your healthcare wishes for life-sustaining treatment, in the event you are unable to do so yourself.
+This advanced care directive allows you to specify how you want healthcare providers to handle life-sustaining treatment and end-of-life decisions, in the event you are unable to do so yourself.

 GETTING PERSONAL

 Have the difficult discussions.
 Although it may be difficult, start with an open and comprehensive discussion with your family about end of life matters and "afterward."
 There needs to be a dialogue between you and yours about quality of care and quality of life in your later years.
 And you need to have conversations about how you want your property and finances to be handled.
 It's never too soon to start talking.
 When you're married, there's usually one hands-on financial person, but both spouses need to know exactly what you own, why you own it and how to access it.